-The University of Denver is committed to the Safeguarding and accurate maintenance of student records.
+The University of Denver is committed to the safeguarding and accurate maintenance of student records.
 The Family Educational Rights and Privacy Act (FERPA) of 1974 provides students with a number of rights regarding their educational records.
 General questions, concerns, or informal complaints should be directed to the DU Office of the Registrar.
+The Iliff School of Theology is also governed by FERPA and its faculty are required to abide by the Act.
+Nonetheless, the university's policies related to FERPA govern JDP students' official records because the university manages them.